ayrapetovai/dfm/README.md

 source file (SF) - the backing up file in source directory.
-managed file/directory/symlink - the filesystem object for which will be created a corresponding object in the source directory. btime - time when file was created.
-Set only when creation performed. mtime - time when the last modification of a file was performed.
+managed file/directory/symlink - the filesystem object for which will be created a corresponding object in the source directory. mtime - time when the last modification of a file was performed.
 btime - time then file was read the last time, is not used in the dotfile manager.
 exists - true/false, if file or directory present in filesystem.